Skip to content

 Step 8.
 Checking the output

 Remember in addition to setting our run.py script to print to the terminal screen, we also set it to print out the "Hello, ..." statement to an output text file called, hello.txt.
-If we check in the output folder, we can see our hello.txt file was successfully saved and available for us to view.
+If we check in the output folder of our temporary gear structure created in Step 6, we can see our hello.txt file was successfully saved and available for us to view.

 Checking the contents of our output file, we can see that the "Hello,..." statement was printed to the file the number of times specified by the num_rep config option.